 By Christian Hanselmann

-Christian Hanselmann swam for three years with the Brigham Young Cougars, and is currently pursuing a Master's in Sports Psychology.
+Christian Hanselmann swam for three years with the Brigham Young Cougars, and is currently pursuing a Master’s in Sports Psychology.
 He also served two years as a missionary in Brazil and is fluent in Portuguese.